ayah825/cse15l-lab-reports/lab-report-4.md

 ## Step 7: Editing the code file to fix the failing test

+Now lets use vim to edit the error.
+The error is in the File `ListExamples.java` so we will try to edit that file.

+`vim L` `<tab>` `.` `<tab>` `<enter>` (every time you enter tab it autofills as much as possible so you effectivly end up typing the command `vim ListExamples.java`.

+Now let's actually edit the file in vim.
+To go down to the error press

 ## Step 8: Running the tests, demonstrating that they now succeed

 ## Step 9: Commiting and pushing the resulting change to your Github account